solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/Samples/11-00-01-Sample-App/README.md

 ## Connecting to the database

 The application should now be available and show some sample data, however the web application is not reading or writing to the database.
-Let's go through the steps to configure the database configuration information.
+Let us go through the steps to configure the database configuration information.

 1. In the Azure Portal, navigate to the App Service and select **Configuration** from the left menu.